EllisBale/MindFlip/docs/testing/functionalTesting.md

 Card Match (feature) Expected Result: Cards are removed and hidden when matched.
 Status: Pass     Description: Test: Both cards are flipped and match each other which then adds the class "hidden" to both matching cards which removes it from the gameboard.
 Steps: 1.
 Open Chrome devtools and "select element".
 2. Click on 2 cards that match.
 3. Check the devtools elements and view the 2 cards that have the class "hidden".
 4. Check the cards on the website to see if they are not visable.

-Level Text tells the user what level they are on (feature)  Expected Result: Level text updates depending on what level the user is on.
+Level number tells the user what level they are on and changes colour depending on what level (feature)  Expected Result: Level text updates depending on what level the user is on and changes colour on every 2 levels.
 Status:      Description: